haziqwahab/haziqwahab.github.io/sample_page6.md

-## The Hidden Bias in Basketball’s Box Score
+## The Chemistry of Concentration: Analysing Iron, Silica, and Their Impact
 #### Software : Pyhton

 **The original dataset can be found** [here](https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process/data).